 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

 The National Commission for Nuclear Energy (CNEN) was established in 1956 to pave the way to introduce nuclear power and nuclear applications in Mexico.
-CNEN encompassed all the nuclear activities in the country (exploration for uranium, nuclear research, regulation, etc.) except for the generation of electricity by nuclear means, which was the sole responsibility of CFE, and the utilization of radioisotopes.
-Later, CNEN was transformed into the National Institute on Nuclear Energy (INEN), which redefined the attributes but with very few changes.
+CNEN encompassed all nuclear activities in the country (exploration for uranium, nuclear research, regulation, etc.) except for the generation of electricity by nuclear means, which was the sole responsibility of CFE, and the utilization of nuclear radioisotopes.
+Later, CNEN was transformed into the National Institute on Nuclear Energy (INEN), which redefined its attributions but with very few changes to its responsibilities.

-In 1979, INEN was replaced by three organizations: 1) The National Institute of Nuclear Research (ININ), in charge of all the aspects related to research; 2) Mexican Uranium (URAMEX), in charge of uranium exploration and eventually uranium production; and 3) the National Commission for Nuclear Safety and Safeguards (CNSNS), in charge of nuclear regulation and safeguards.
-In 1985, URAMEX was dissolved and all its functions passed to the Secretariat of Energy.
+In 1979, INEN was replaced by three organizations: (i) The National Institute of Nuclear Research (ININ), in charge of all the aspects related to research; (ii) Mexican Uranium (URAMEX), in charge of uranium exploration and eventually uranium production; and (iii) the National Commission for Nuclear Safety and Safeguards (CNSNS), in charge of nuclear regulation and safeguards.
+In 1985, URAMEX was dissolved and all its functions were passed to the Secretariat of Energy.

 Mexico’s interest in nuclear power dates back to the early 1960s.
 The first steps were taken in 1966, when a preliminary investigation of potential sites for nuclear power stations was carried out under the auspices of CFE and the CNEN.
-At the end of the decade, the government concluded that NPPs might play a major role.
+At the end of the decade, the government concluded that NPPs might play a major role in the greater energy mix.
 In early 1969, CFE decided to invite bids for a 600 MW(e) NPP of a proven type, and invitations to tender were sent to several manufacturers.
-Bids were received at the beginning of 1970, but the final decision, with up-to-date bids, was taken in the middle of 1972.
+Bids were received at the beginning of 1970, but the final decision, with up to date bids, was taken in the middle of 1972.
 In 1976, construction of the LVNPP was initiated, comprising two reactors of 654 MW(e) net each.
-The first unit went into commercial operation in July 1990, and the second in April 1995.
+The first unit went into commercial operation in July 1990 and the second in April 1995.

 2.1.2.
 Current organizational structure